Offworld trading company: Managing expectations walkthrough

 - Swap out your triangles of profit when their commodity is losing profitability.
 Switch to other commodities and sell to make more money.

 - Keep on top of your selling, you need to keep selling to keep profits up and buy shares, fix debt and have good cashflow.
+(Use auto-sell by control-shift-click on the commodity, especially up at level 5 no need to stockpile anything)

 - Clear out your entire debt at HQ 4 or 5.
-Clear it out and never go into debt again unless it’s for an auction.
+Clear it out and never go into debt again unless it’s for an auction. (control-shift-click the debt button will pay off debt from profits automatically so you stay out of debt)

 - Be the first to buy other another company — this is critical, as whoever buys out first tends to keep steamrolling.